Xaque8787/dailydough/CALENDAR_AND_CHECKBOX_FEATURES.md

-# Calendar Scheduling & Checkbox Multi-Select Features
+# Calendar Scheduling & Employee Multi-Select Features

 This document describes two new features added to the application.